thegeekyb0y/sklearn-cheat/README.md

 ```

+### AgglomerativeClustering
-- **AgglomerativeClustering**: Agglomerative Clustering is a hierarchical clustering method that builds a tree of clusters by iteratively merging the closest pairs of clusters.
+Agglomerative Clustering is a hierarchical clustering method that builds a tree of clusters by iteratively merging the closest pairs of clusters.
 It is useful for discovering nested clusters in the data.

 ``` python
 from sklearn.cluster import AgglomerativeClustering import numpy as np